 Find Out More about Your TEDRA Petition

+TEDRA provides procedures for dispute resolution.
 Since the Trust and Estate Dispute Resolution Act (TEDRA) came into effect, estate practitioners have had a specific framework for dealing with conflicts concerning wills, intestate estates and trusts in Washington.
-TEDRA provides procedures for dispute resolution, and individuals facing irreconcilable conflicts over matters of trust and estate administration can now file a TEDRA petition in pursuit of relief.
+Individuals facing irreconcilable conflicts over matters of trust and estate administration can now file a TEDRA petition in pursuit of relief.

-If you face one of the below situations, you will need an attorney experienced in TEDRA, even if you hope to avoid litigation:
+If you face one of the following situations, you will need an attorney experienced in TEDRA, even if you hope to avoid litigation: